The Tulse Luper Suitcases: Tulse Luper Suitcases Exhibition

-Between 2004-11, a physical exhibition attached to the project was shown at galleries in Ghent (Belgium), Compton Verney, Warwickshire (United Kingdom), Fort Asperen (Netherlands) and São Paulo (Brazil).
+Between 2004 and 2011, a physical exhibition attached to the project was shown at galleries in Ghent (Belgium), Compton Verney, Warwickshire (United Kingdom), Fort Asperen (Netherlands) and São Paulo (Brazil).
 The exhibition explored the connections between objects, events and ideas.
 As a writer, collector, cataloguer and professional list-maker, the character Luper is shown to be fascinated by traces, systems, maps, numbers and artifacts.
 At the heart of the exhibition is the collection of 92 suitcases that Luper supposedly abandoned on his travels.
 It also included live performers, film and audio installations.

 The exhibition explored the interests and life of the elusive Luper, giving partial clues to his existence, his obsessions, the people he met and the places he visited.
 A multimedia encyclopedia emerged, through objects and audiovisual representations of life in the atomic age.
 Each exhibition site-specific, offering the audience, through modern technology, a unique look at Luper's perceptions during his travels.

-The project was structured as an open work, with contributions from fab websites and other sources.
+The project was structured as an open work, with contributions from fan websites and other sources.
 In 2007 in São Paulo, at the Videobrasil Festival, an artist (Thaís de Almeida Prado) created a performance, especially for the Tulse Luper Suitcases exhibition.
 The project called "The Sleeper who ..."
 (A Adormecida que ...]) generated new components such as a diary, a blog, videos, and photographs of the performer, as well as interaction with the public through letters.